 5. Black English Bulldog

 Though a common color in other breeds, black is a rarer color for English Bulldogs.
 Your Bully’s black coat should be shiny and may have a fawn undercoat.
 His eyeliner, pads, and nose are a true black color.

 Another variation of the black Bully is known as a “black tri.”
 This is when your English Bulldog has a black and white coat with tan-colored points.

 A blue-colored Bulldog is simply a black one that has been diluted in color by the dd genotype.
 Your blue Bully’s coat should appear to be gray in the sun or against darker-colored objects, and his nose, pads, and eyeliner should be a slate gray.

-Another rare English Bulldog color, chocolate English Bulldogs get their stunning hue from the bb genotype.
+Another rare English Bulldog color, the chocolate English Bulldog gets their stunning hue from the bb genotype.
 Their coats are a rich, deep brown color and their nose, pads, and eyeliner can be a brown or a liver hue.

-Seal-colored English Bulldogs are extremely hard to find, but these beauties do exist.
-They have a unique reddish or brownish cast to their coats with lighter colored eyes and a dark stripe down their backs.
+Seal-colored English Bulldogs are very hard to find, but these beauties do exist.
+They have a unique reddish or brownish cast to their coats with lighter-colored eyes and a dark stripe down their backs.
 Their legs and tail will generally be darker than the main part of their coats.